o1-labs/docs2/docs/zkapps/o1js/common-types-and-functions.md

 // Converting to Field

-const y = x.value; // This is a Field with the value 45
+let y = x.value; // This is a Field with the value 45
 ```

 ## Public and Private Keys